KJ ReportsKJ Reports

 2. Growth of China-Sri Lanka trade

-Point 1 is the representation of the recent growth of trade relations between the two nations which have allowed them to form a positive dialogue.
+Point 1 is the representation of the recent growth of trade relations between the 2 nations which have allowed them to form a positive dialogue.
 Similar to other countries’ trade relations with China, the expansion of trade with Sri Lanka was driven by a large influx of Chinese imports, resulting in an expanding trade deficit between the two countries.
 In fact, in 2016, China became Sri Lanka’s largest source of imports, surpassing India.
 The rise of Chinese imports in Sri Lanka is a relatively recent phenomenon, that has been the basis for the growth of relations between the nations, and its continuous growth gives China more economic ties and influence in the nation.

 3. Sri Lanka imports train from China